- Underexplored high-grade gold prospect with road access, close to rail and power

 3 - Goliath project mineral resource estimate based on “Technical Report and Updated Resource Estimate for the Goliath Gold Project”, effective August 28, 2015, available under Treasury Metals’ profile at sedar.com.

 Group Ten’s work has distilled over 13 target areas from the geophysical and geological work to date which includes 120 drills holes, multiple historic trenches and more recent geophysical and geological work by the company.
 The Black Lake project is particularly compelling with historic high-grade gold bulk samples and historic grab samples at the Moretti zone running to 35 oz/t (1,212 g/t).
-Group Ten’s recent work there suggests that historic drilling fell short of testing the structure at depth, providing an priority target for planned follow-up in 2014.
+Group Ten’s recent work there suggests that historic drilling fell short of testing the structure at depth, providing a priority target for follow-up.

 While the Birch-Uchi greenstone belt saw development in the 1920s with the discovery of the Red Lake mine, the Wabigoon greenstone belt – parallel to and immediately south of the Birch-Uchi - was underexplored into the 1990s due to heavy ground cover, limited road access, and a lack of large discoveries.
 However improved exploration techniques and new roads have brought attention to the area, led by the discovery and development of the Rainy River Gold Project, which now totals 6.2Moz gold measured and indicated plus 2.3Moz inferred.